 When Should You Deworm Your Goat?

-In the past, it was thought that deworming goats, horses, and cattle on a schedule was best practice.
+In the past, it was thought that deworming goats, horses, and cattle on a schedule was the best practice.
 Today, we know that doing so creates dewormer resistance.

 The biggest problem with resistance is that there are only so many dewormers available on the market for goats.
 In fact, many goat farmers choose to use off-label dewormers intended for other animals, especially in the USA where there is a lack of dewormers labeled for goats.